- Stephen Knight

 Li-ion - recommendations

 Most consumer grade flashlights (such as Nitecore, Fenix, Klarus, Ledlenser, Olight, Acebeam, and Thrunite) are now sold with Li-ion batteries either included or optional.
-Given the current worldwide shortage of Li-ion batteries, I would always advise purchasing the light with optional batteries.
+Given the current worldwide shortage of Li-ion batteries, I usually advise purchasing the light with optional batteries.
 Battery to flashlight compatibility is getting complicated, as some flashlights are only compatible with button top protected batteries, some are only compatible with customised/proprietary batteries (often with +ve and -ve connections at one end), some come with USB charging in the actual battery.
 Due to this complexity, I now just recommend that users follow the manufacturer's recommendations (even if it is more expensive), and I no longer recommend 3rd party protected batteries for consumer grade lights as there is too high a risk of incompatibility.

 A few flashlights, some headlamps, and almost all LED panel lights are only available with integrated and non-user replaceable batteries.
 Whilst this is great for ease of use, also means that the light may become a doorstop after around 3 years of heavy use.
 Li-ion batteries last longer the more that the battery charge sits closer to 50%, so try not to leave lights fully charged or fully discharged.